COVID-19 information for clinicians

 COVID-19 swab collections

 For COVID-19 collections, please use an orange-topped or blue-topped liquid Transwab, or a green or yellow-topped liquid swab (NOT a Cobas yellow-topped swab).
-Take a throat swab first and then use THE SAME SWAB to take a nasopharyngeal swab.
+Take a throat swab first and then use THE SAME SWAB to take a nasal swab.

 COVID-19 dedicated collection sites